mainmatter/svelte-workshop/slides/6-sveltekit-server.md

 ## 🧑‍💻 Adding form actions to our project

-`$lib/server` is a reserved folder that acts as an API layer and every file with the extension of `.server.js`, you cannot import them inside anything that will be shipped to the client.
+`$lib/server` is a reserved folder that acts as an API layer and any file with the extension of `.server.js`.

+Note:

+You cannot import them inside anything that will be shipped to the client.
 It can only be accessed from `server` files.
 It contains the code that is only executed on the server so you can safely access secrets there